 Chief marketing officers report to the CEO or chief operating officer (COO) and hold advanced degrees in business and marketing.
 A CMO with a strong background in information technology may also contain the chief marketing technologist (CMT) job title.
 However, in some larger organizations, those positions are separate, and the CMT reports to the CMO.

 The CEO’s role is to design the strategies and policies for the organization, execute the plans, and direct the subordinates to accomplish the company’s goal.

 The CEO’s role is also to organize, direct, and control the goals made and support strategic planning.

 - Planning, implementing, developing, and directing the organization’s operational and monetary function and performance towards the company’s vision and mission.

 - Acts as a strategic partner by developing and implementing the plans and programs of a company.

-- Makes necessary analysis and also makes recommendations on a plan for the long term growth of a company.
+- It makes necessary analyses and recommendations on a plan for a company’s long-term growth.

 - Takes initiatives by introducing new strategies according to the needs of a company.

 - Implements and enforces the policies and procedures of the organization that will enhance the operational and financial effectiveness of the company.